mghoreishi/mghoreishi/README.md

 The list of technologies and services I could help with:

-🔭 I’m currently working on a microservice project.
+🔭 I’m currently working on a microservice project based on .Net Core.

 🌱 I’m currently learning Microsoft Azure